samikeijonen/toivo/README.md

 ## Changelog

+### Version 1.0.2 - April 19, 2015

+* Fix updater bug: I forgot to update version number in the updater.
+* Fix text domain and padding in testimonial archive page.
+* Update .pot file.
+* Change Foxnet to Foxland in the Footer.

 ### Version 1.0.1 - April 17, 2015

 * Add footer section in the Customizer where you can hide or replace footer text.